chijete/CrafyWakeWord/README.md

 ### Prerequisites
 - Have [Python](https://www.python.org/downloads/ "Python") 3 installed.
 - Have [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/ "Miniconda") or [Anaconda](https://www.anaconda.com/download# "Anaconda") installed.
-- Have a verified Google Cloud account (we will use the Google Cloud text-to-speech api to improve the dataset, more information below).
+- Have a verified Google Cloud account (we will use the Google Cloud text-to-speech api to improve the dataset, more information below; the free plan is enough).

 ### 1. Download voice dataset
 The first step is to obtain a dataset of transcribed audios.